 We are very proud of our achievements, and we continue to strive for excellence in all aspects of our work.

-This reflects the impact of school and Trust leadership, as well as the commitment and expertise of our work force and the hard work of our delightful children.
+This reflects the impact of school and Trust leadership, as well as the commitment and expertise of our school leaders, our wider work force, and the hard work of our delightful children.